balljul/ArcadeFusionX/plans/gdd.md

 ## The idea/concept

-- Map will respemble the school
+- Map will respeble the school building of HTBLuVa Villach
 - 2 Player Game.
 The players will play against each other
 - The Player with the most points wins.
 - 1/3/5 min modes.